 In all, the Chase Ink Business Cash card might be a better pick for business owners with higher spending thresholds, and who want even more opportunity to be rewarded for their expenses.

 Arguably one of the SunTrust business credit card’s best features is its 12-month 0% intro APR period—a full year to take advantage of an interest-free balance is a long time!
-But nothing beats out the American Express Blue Business Plus, which carries a super-long 0% intro APR period of 15 months (and no annual fee).
-Of course, that interest-free period doesn’t extend over the life of your card; after 15 months, your APR will be a variable rate, based on your creditworthiness and other factors as determined at the time of account opening.
+Similarly, the American Express Blue Business Plus carries a 12-month 0% intro APR period on purchases (and has no annual fee).
+Of course, that interest-free period doesn’t extend over the life of your card; after 12 months, your APR will be a variable rate, based on your creditworthiness and other factors as determined at the time of account opening.

 What will last throughout the life of your card, however, is the Blue Business Plus’s ongoing rewards offer of 2x points on your first $50,000 spent annually, then 1x on every dollar thereafter.
 Obviously, that’s a much higher threshold than SunTrust’s $2,000, so this card best suits big spenders.

 Plus, for a limited time, you can earn up to $300 back to boost your business by earning $100 in the form of statement credits at each of the following merchants: Dell Technologies, DocuSign or FedEx after you make an eligible purchase on your new card within the first 3 months.

 So, if a long 0% intro APR period is important to you—maybe you’re planning on making a large expense, and want to buy yourself some time to pay it off without incurring added interest—you might consider the American Express Blue Business Plus card over SunTrust’s card (or any other business credit card on the market, for that matter).

 The Best Alternative for an Accessible Rewards Program: Capital One Spark Cash for Business